-Corporate Crime analysis: Southwark Crown Court has approved a deferred prosecution agreement (DPA) requiring the respondent aircraft manufacturer (Airbus SE) to pay a total financial sanction of €983,974,311 to the applicant Serious Fraud Office (SFO) after it was charged with five counts under section 7 of the Bribery Act 2010 (BA 2010) of failing to prevent persons associated with it from bribing third parties in order to secure the purchase of its aircraft.
+Corporate Crime analysis: Southwark Crown Court has approved a deferred prosecution agreement (“DPA”) requiring the respondent aircraft manufacturer (“Airbus SE”) to pay a total financial sanction of €983,974,311 to the applicant Serious Fraud Office (“SFO”) after it was charged with five counts under section 7 of the Bribery Act 2010 (“BA 2010”) of failing to prevent persons associated with it from bribing third parties in order to secure the purchase of its aircraft.
 The court found that entering into the DPA would be in the interests of justice and its proposed terms were fair, reasonable and proportionate.
-Pam Shearing, solicitor and director at Fulcrum Chambers Ltd, Farheen Ishtiaq, solicitor, and Emily Lewis, solicitor, examine the judgment and the DPA.
+Pam Shearing, managing partner and Farheen Ishtiaq, senior associate at Fulcrum examine the judgment and the DPA.

 Director of the Serious Fraud Office v Airbus SE Lexis Citation 56